DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 2. Click the ``add`` button for each people group you want to add to your list
 3. These will get added without having to click save.
 To view your list of people groups click ``All People Groups``

 Note: The numbers at the end of the people group such as the Bambara ( France | 100925 ), represents the ROP3 code.
-This code is a unique identifier shared between the list of people groups idenitfied by Joshua Project and the IMB.
+This code is a unique identifier shared between the list of people groups identified by Joshua Project and the IMB.

 Extensions (DT)